 - Excessive noise after 11pm: €300–€3,000 depending on complaints.

-- Matching outfits & L-plates: Not illegal, but police use them as "probable cause" for closer inspection.
+- Matching outfits and L-plates: not illegal, but police use them as probable cause for closer inspection.
 You're advertising.

-- Blocking pavements: Large groups taking photos in narrow streets = complaints = fines.
+- Blocking pavements: large groups taking photos in narrow streets means complaints, which means fines.

 Neighbours complain, police arrive, fines get issued.
 Airbnb hosts will evict you at midnight with no refund if other guests complain.
 It happens regularly.